 - You don’t need to remove the wood piece to apply the epoxy in the right place

-How do you Fill Cracks in Wood with Epoxy?
+How To Fill Cracks In Wood with Epoxy?

 1. Select the right epoxy